Pelicans Injury Update: Zion Williamson Out 2 More Weeks - Casino.org

-New Orleans Pelicans Big Man Zion William Out for at Least Two More Weeks
+New Orleans Pelicans Big Man Zion Williamson Out for at Least Two More Weeks

 Posted on: January 25, 2023, 07:38h.

-The New Orleans Pelicans will have to wait at least two more weeks before they get power forward Zion Williamson back in the lineup while their leading scorer nurses a right hamstring injury.
+The New Orleans Pelicans will have to wait at least two more weeks before they get power forward Zion Williamson back in the lineup.
+That’s while their leading scorer nurses a right hamstring injury.

 What a difference one player makes.
 In late December, Williamson was playing the best ball of his career while leading the Pelicans to first place in the Western Conference.
 Then, disaster struck when he went down with a hamstring injury against the Philadelphia 76ers in the first game of the new calendar year.